Bow Windows | Discover Their Costs, Beauty And Distinction

 There are several options available when designing bow windows.
 The most common configurations are sets of 4-6 panels at 10-15 degrees.
 These can be customized as desired to create any depth of curve desired.
 The homeowner can choose from a variety of window types, although casements are most commonly seen.
 Bow windows often have a combination of operable and fixed windows of varying types.
 Often the end panels can open while the center sections are fixed.

+As the window is cantilevered some extra support is required.
+Various support methods may be utilized depending on the surrounding structure.
+Chain support systems and knee braces are common along with alterations to the surrounding floor.
 The exposure to the elements is also something that must be compensated for.
 Unlike those that lay flat against the home, bow windows have increased exposure to weather conditions such as winds and rain.
 Additional insulation, gas-filled windows, and other energy efficient window features can increase the life of the structure while keeping the energy exchange to a minimum.